yoctoproject/poky/documentation/ref-manual/variables.rst

       :term:`CCACHE_DISABLE` variable can be set to "1" in a recipe to disable `Ccache` support.
 This is useful when the recipe is known to not support it.

+   :term:`CCACHE_TOP_DIR`
+      When inheriting the :ref:`ref-classes-ccache` class, the
+      :term:`CCACHE_TOP_DIR` variable can be set to the location of where `Ccache` stores its cache files.
+This directory can be shared between builds.

    :term:`CFLAGS`
       Specifies the flags to pass to the C compiler.
 This variable is exported to an environment variable and thus made visible to the